Ho Chi Minh City, also known as Saigon

-As the largest city in Vietnam, it is filled with a great variety of people, attractions, and things to do.
+As the largest city in Vietnam, with nearly 13 million people, it is filled with a great variety of people, attractions, and things to do.
 The real secret to Saigon isn’t like visiting other cities around the world that show off their culture and art before you even step off the plane.

 Ho Chi Minh City will make you work to uncover its secrets.
 Hidden in the smiles of students at local parks, the cunning sales skills of a local vendor, or the first slurp of a bowl of Pho.
 It’s all here for you to explore and taste in your own way.